Moggers/beefy/README.md

 Beefy shall exist on a 5x5 zero indexed field.
 Beefy shall accept five possible commands listed below.
 Attempting to initiate a command which would place beefy beyond the allowed field shall fail.
 ## Goals
-Beefy should read from input the following commands.
+Beefy shall act on the following commands.
 #### PLACE
 Moves beefy directly to any place on the board
 #### MOVE